MahmutSel404/mern-exercise-tracker/README.md

  Express,
  React and Node.JS, I have used Mongoose schema-based solution to model apllication data.

- I am hosting our database in the cloud using MongoDB Atlas.
+ I am hosting database in the cloud using MongoDB Atlas.